andraugust/andraugust.github.io/thermo.md

 ## Thermo Notes

+* Thermodynamics vs statistical thermodynamics vs statistical mechanics vs nonequilibrium

-Thermal physics is the study of systems having a very large number of states or objects, so many that we can't practically study them directly.
+Thermal physics is the study of systems having a very large number of elementary objects, so many that we can't practically study them directly.
 Instead, we study them at a macroscopic scale where two things are true:

 1. The exact details of the system's underlying states don't need to be known in order to make useful predictions about the system's bulk properties.
 2. The statistical properties of the system fluctuate so minimally that we can treat them as fixed and make useful statistic predictions (such how often two atoms in a gas collide, or how likely they are to have a certain speed).